 Statistical Machine Learning

-(This course will be a Qual 1 course for CS Ph.D. students.)
+the department as a Qual 1 course for CS graduate students.

 Professor Alan Qi